manueldg1/NBA-Salary-Prediction/README.md

-NBA Salaries Performance Analysis (2023-2024) Introduction & Objective
+# NBA Salaries Performance Analysis (2023-2024)
-The goal of this project is to investigate whether the salaries earned by NBA players during the 2023-2024 season are fair in proportion to their performance during the Regular Season.

-To analyze performance, we selected several statistics:

-Common Metrics: Points, rebounds, and assists.

-Advanced Metrics: Usage, Player Impact Estimate (PIE), and Win Shares (WS).

-Key Goals:
-Correlation Analysis: Understand how different statistics correlate with player salaries.

-Model Selection: Determine which statistical model best fits the data.

-Overpaid/Underpaid Identification: Compare actual salaries with predicted values to identify players who are statistically overpaid or underpaid.

-Positional Study: Analyze players by role (Centers, Forwards, and Guards) to construct position-specific models and study the similarities or differences between them.
+## Introduction & Objective
+Our goal is to investigate whether the salaries earned by the NBA players during the 2023-2024 season are fair in proportion to their performance during the current year’s Regular season.
+To analyze performance, we selected several statistics: from the most common such as points, rebounds, assists to advanced metrics like Usage, Player Impact Estimated and Winning Shares.
+The goal is to explore the relationships between salaries and performance using various models.
+This will help us understand how statistics correlate with salaries and determine which model best fits the data.
+Then, we compared actual salaries with those predicted by our models to find out which players (according to the models) are the most overpaid or underpaid.
+In the end, we analyzed the players by separating them by role (considering centers, forwards and guards separately) and constructed specific models for each position.
+The aim is to study similarities and differences of the specific models among themselves and with respect to the general ones implemented in the previous phase.

-Steps Followed
+## Steps followed
-To perform our analysis, we followed a structured Data Science workflow:
+To perform our analysis we followed these steps:

-Data Collection: Automated extraction of player statistics and salary data.

-Data Exploration (EDA): Statistical profiling and visualization of the relationships between variables.

-Data Analysis and Interpretation: Implementation of regression models (Linear, Ridge, Lasso) and interpretation of the results.
+1. **Data collection**
+2. **Data exploration**
+3. **Data analysis and interpretation**